-In case two, when discrimination increases by the same amount in both sectors, there is a direct negative impact on labour market tightness for all workers.
+When discrimination increases by the same amount in both sectors, there is a direct negative impact on labour market tightness for all workers.
 The reduction in labour market tightness reduces all workers' transition rate and as immigrants are also directly negatively affected, their transition rate falls more so than the transition rate of natives.
 Therefore, the unemployment rate for low-skilled workers increases, again more for immigrants than natives.

-The bargaining position decreases for all workers as their transition rates fall, and the larger decline for immigrants results in lower wages and as the impact on wages is larger for immigrants than for natives, this implies more inequality between natives and immigrants.
+The bargaining position decreases for all workers as their transition rate falls, and the larger decline for immigrants results in lower wages and as the impact on wages is larger for immigrants than for natives, this implies more inequality between natives and immigrants.